 Childcare is another reason men and women don't always earn the same amount of money when working at the same occupation.
 If a woman takes time off after giving birth, for example, she will have less tenure than her male counterparts when she returns to the workforce, and may lose out on wage increases.
 Some experts add that more women than men seek jobs that are close to home and that offer flexibility and personal fulfillment, which creates competition for these types of jobs and thus holds down wages.
 Men are also more likely to take on jobs that are dangerous or physically demanding, but offer greater pay, like truck driving or construction work [source: Farrell].

 Critics also point out that when you compare the wages of men and women with similar credentials who are working in similar fields, there isn't much of a wage gap at all (although the men will almost always out-earn the women).
-A few examples: Among elementary school teachers and human resources administrators the pay gap is 1 percent; for registered nurses and computer systems administrators it's 2 percent; for software developers and construction project managers it's 4 percent [source: PayScale].
+A few examples: Among elementary school teachers and human resources administrators the pay gap between men and women is 1 percent; for registered nurses and computer systems administrators it's 2 percent; for software developers and construction project managers it's 4 percent [source: PayScale].